 The Lincoln Park Cultural Center, housed in a 1927 Georgian Revival-style building, offers everything from a ceramics studio to kids’ activities.
 The Lincoln Park Zoo, one of the nation’s oldest, is free and open year-round (Chicago is so hardy even the zoo animals go to work in the winter).
-Watch productions from local theatre companies at Theatre on the Lake, with Lake Michigan and the city skyline as your backdrop.
+Watch productions from local theatre companies at Theater on the Lake, with Lake Michigan and the city skyline as your backdrop and then grab a bite to eat or cocktail at The Lakefront Restaurant.

 Two museums are a short walk from the park.
 The Chicago History Museum presents an interactive narrative of the city’s history.
 Kids flock to the Peggy Notebaert Nature Museum, but grown-ups love it, too, for its science and nature exhibits (the butterfly haven is a must-see).
 In the cooler months, it also hosts the Green City Market, Chicago’s largest sustainable farmer’s market.
 When it’s warm, you can find the market open-air inside Lincoln Park.